 Check back here for the most up to date schedules for registration.

 Our curriculum follows the guidelines of the American Bar Association’s Standing Committee on Paralegals.
+(Click here to see the Undergraduate Catalog listing (PDF) for SIU Paralegal Studies.)
 There are three essential components: the University Core Curriculum, required paralegal specific courses, and administration courses.
 The Core Curriculum refers to common courses that all SIUC students must take, such as English, math, speech, etc.

 The paralegal studies curriculum provides two alternative tracks.
 You can focus on becoming a professional paralegal or pursue a pre-law specialization for going on to law school.
 The only difference between pre-law and general paralegal will be in support courses taken.
 The students who plan to go to law school would be encouraged to take as many writing courses as possible along with more theory courses.
 The traditional paralegal major is required to have more of a technical background so they are required to complete additional computer courses and business courses.
 The program has been a successful major for a variety of careers and for preparation for law school.